lnzz123/ComboLite/README_en.md

 // Get the resource manager for the "com.example.home" plugin val pluginResources: Resources? = PluginManager.resourcesManager.getResources("com.example.home")

-// Use the plugin's resource ID to load resources val icon = pluginResources?.getDrawable(R.drawable.plugin_icon) val title = pluginResources?.getString(R.string.plugin_title)
+// Use the plugin's resource IDs to load resources val icon = pluginResources?.getDrawable(R.drawable.plugin_icon) val title = pluginResources?.getString(R.string.plugin_title)
 ```

-For more usage examples, please refer to the sample project's plugin modules.
+For more usage examples, please refer to the sample plugin modules in the project.

-## 🔧 Usage of the Four Major Components
+## 🔧 The Four Major Components Usage

-`ComboLite` provides a series of elegant `Context` extension functions, making calls to plugin
-functions as smooth as native ones.
+`ComboLite` provides a series of elegant `Context` extension functions that make invoking plugin features feel as seamless as native calls.

 ### Activity Usage